acl-org/acl-anthology/README.md

 ```
 http://acl-anthology-i.comp.nus.edu.sg:8983/solr/#/blacklight-core/dataimport//dataimport
 ```
-At this point, your setup is completed and you can run the rails server to test the app:
+At this point, your setup is completed.
+You can run the Rails server to test the app.
+If you are not using a webserver, you can serve all request directly via Ruby.
+In order to do that, change line 23 in the file ``` config/environments/production.rb``` to ``` config.serve_static_assets = true ```.
+To run the Rails server call:
 ```
+$ rake assets:precompile
 $ rails server
 ```
 You can go to the ACL rails app by going to http://localhost:3000/ in you browser.